 The Association for Research in the Voluntary and Community Sector (ARVAC) was established in 1978.
 It is a membership organisation and acts as a resource for people interested in research in or on community organisations.

 We believe that voluntary and community organisations play a vital role in creating and sustaining healthy communities, and that research plays an essential role in increasing the effectiveness of those organisations involved in voluntary and community action.
-We produce a quarterly Bulletin and maintain a database of community research.
-We run seminars and conferences and produce occasional publications.

 Aims and Values